mesos/logstash/README.md

 # Logstash Mesos Framework

-A [Mesos](http://mesos.apache.org/) Framework for running logstash in your cluster.
+A [Mesos](http://mesos.apache.org/) framework for running logstash in your cluster.
 You can configure logging for all your other frameworks and have logstash parse and send your logs to ElasticSearch.

 ## Overview